puppalasaisrikar/puppalasaisrikar/README.md

 ## About

-I architect and deploy production-grade data systems that drive measurable business impact.
-My work has delivered 72x performance improvements, $1M+ cost savings, and AI tools that compress weeks of manual work into minutes.
-From building enterprise dashboards serving 500+ executives across 25+ countries to developing public health ML systems, I focus on scalable solutions that solve real problems.
+I architect and deploy **production grade data systems** that drive measurable business impact.
+My work has delivered **72x performance improvements**, **$1M+ cost savings**, and AI tools that compress weeks of manual work into minutes.
+From building enterprise dashboards serving **500+ executives across 25+ countries** to developing public health ML systems, I focus on scalable solutions that solve real problems.

 ## Technical Expertise